 Annual surveys ask employees to anonymously express opinions about issues in the workplace, and managers respond by remediating issues or making improvements.

-Through all-hands meetings with General Managers, stand-up meetings with direct supervisors, and regular roundtables with senior leadership, employees have daily opportunities to engage with leaders, raise issues, and make suggestions to continually improve our workplace.
+Through all-hands meetings with general managers, stand-up meetings with direct supervisors, and one-on-one meetings, employees have daily opportunities to engage with leaders, raise issues, and make suggestions to continually improve our workplace.

 Freedom of Association